 Holidays can be stressful and there is quite a lot to manage when it comes to Thanksgiving.
 You may need to host the evening’s festivities, organize an inter-family car pool to a faraway celebration destination or have exactly two hours to get the house looking spick and span until your guests arrive.

 Don’t let the excitement of the day get the best of you!
-Remember to take it easy – even if your Thanksgiving timetable says otherwise.
+Remember to take it easy – even if your green Thanksgiving timetable says otherwise.
 Getting outside and enjoying the beautiful fall weather is a great way to do reduce stress around this occasionally hectic holiday.
 Take your dog for a lengthy walk, go for a run or just relax outside on your balcony or at the park – in short: remember to enjoy your holiday!

 Utopia wishes you and your family a wonderful Green Thanksgiving!